NiclO1337/pp5-cats-vs-dogs/README.md

 * Describe your dataset.
 Choose a dataset of reasonable size to avoid exceeding the repository's maximum size and to have a shorter model training time.
 If you are doing an image recognition project, we suggest you consider using an image shape that is 100px × 100px or 50px × 50px, to ensure the model meets the performance requirement but is smaller than 100Mb for a smoother push to GitHub.
 A reasonably sized image set is ~5000 images, but you can choose ~10000 lines for numeric or textual data.

 The dataset contains 12500 pictures of cats and dogs from [Asirra](http://research.microsoft.com/en-us/um/redmond/projects/asirra/) in partnership with [Petfinder.com](http://www.petfinder.com/) <br>
 The images are taken and manually classified by people at thousands of animal shelters.
 They are used by Asirra for HIP (Human Interactive Proof).
 HIPs are used for many purposes, such as to reduce email and blog spam and prevent brute-force attacks on web site passwords.
-The dataset is sourced from [Kaggle](https://www.kaggle.com/competitions/dogs-vs-cats).

 ## Business Requirements